YocelinGR/native-chain-docs/docs/app-design/logger.md

 - HTTP headers will protect sensitive information like passwords and  tokens

 ## Further improvements
-- Logger level to choose how much information you would like to watch
+- Logger level to choose how much information you would like to watch.
--